Asset Location Methodology

 The simulations applied Betterment’s rebalancing methodology, which corrects drift from the target asset allocation in excess of 3%, but stops short of ever realizing STCG.

-Betterment’s quarterly management fees were assessed in all accounts, and ongoing taxes were paid annually from the taxable account.
+Betterment’s management fees were assessed in all accounts, and ongoing taxes were paid annually from the taxable account.
 All taxable sales first realized available losses before touching LTCG.

 The simulations assumed no additional cash flows other than dividends.
 This is not because we do not expect them to happen.
 Rather, it is because making assumptions around these very personal circumstances does nothing to isolate the benefit of TCP specifically.
 Asset location is driven by the relative sizes of the accounts, and cash flows will change these ratios, but the timing and amount is highly specific to the individual.20 Avoiding the need to make specific assumptions here helps keep the analysis more universal.
 We used equal starting balances for the same reason.21